-In 2015, Kirk released the solo project Late Knight Special, a nocturnal collection of street-level songs that hewed far more to the sounds he explored with his Pro Era compatriots than to his childhood favourites.
+In 2015, Kirk released the solo project Late Knight Special, a nocturnal collection of street-level songs that hewed far more to the sounds he explored with his Pro Era compatriots than to his childhood favorites.
 There’s guest spots from some of his most talented friends, like Joey, Noname, Mick Jenkins, and Thundercat.
 It’s conceptually solid listen, driven by this feeling that Kirk’s called by the caliber of his guests to try to live up to their technical abilities as rappers.
 By my estimation, that competitive spirit worked out pretty well, but he says in retrospect, he wasn’t sure what he was trying to say.
 “That was a time in my life where I couldn’t articulate myself as well,” he says.
 “I wasn’t as barred up as Joey or [Pro Era founder Capital] Steez.
 But I knew I wanted to express shit.“

 The success of “Plain Jane” brought into focus just how he might do that.
 Seeing the effect that it had on people, as a pop song, reminded him of the effect that the music he loved as a kid did.
 “You can have bars and not make a good song,” he says.
 “Growing up, I didn’t listen to Cudi for double entendres.
 I listened to Cudi to not feel alone.”
-He realised that’s what he needed to do too, to speak clearly, rather than focus on proving himself as a technician.
+He realized that’s what he needed to do too, to speak clearly, rather than focus on proving himself as a technician.

 It’d be easy to read the record’s many tones and topics as a scattershot project, but the more I’ve listened to it the more that feels like a conscious choice.
 It’s not a concept record with a unified set of themes or thoughts.
 It’s more like Kirk tried to do everything he loved at once and ended up with a record that sounds like a weird version of the diversity you find across a radio dial.
-Each track’s like twisting the dial a little bit, finding a new station, but hearing the same familiar voice at the centre of the songs.
-The chorus on “Different Day” seems to nod to his multitude of interests: “Different day... different moves to make.”
+Each track’s like twisting the dial a little bit, finding a new station, but hearing the same familiar voice at the center of the songs.
+The chorus on “Different Day” seems to nod to his multitude of interests: “Different day…different moves to make.”

 Plus, in addition to his talents as a songwriter, Kirk is capable of these production flourishes that make everything feel a little weirder.
 It’s not just R&B, it draws in elements of his love for psych pop.
 A rap beat might take little percussion tricks he picked up from a random Burial song.